MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-F-Procedure-Administration/part-300-User-Fees/section-300.3.md

 ##### § 300.3 Offer to compromise fee. #####

-Link to an amendment published at 85 FR 14572, Mar.
-13, 2020.

 (a) *Applicability.* This section applies to the processing of offers to compromise tax liabilities pursuant to § 301.7122-1 of this chapter.
 Except as provided in this section, this fee applies to all offers to compromise accepted for processing.

-(b) *Fee.* (1) The fee for processing an offer to compromise before January 1, 2014, is $150.
-The fee for processing an offer to compromise on or after January 1, 2014, is $186.
-No fee will be charged if an offer is -
+(b) *Fee.* (1) The fee for processing an offer to compromise submitted before April 27, 2020, is $186.
+The fee for processing an offer to compromise submitted on or after April 27, 2020, is $205.
+No fee will be charged if an offer is—

-(i) Based solely on doubt as to liability as defined in § 301.7122-1(b)(1) of this chapter; or
+(i) Based solely on doubt as to liability as defined in § 301.7122-1(b)(1) of this chapter;

-(ii) Made by a low income taxpayer, that is, an individual who falls at or below the dollar criteria established by the poverty guidelines updated annually in the Federal Register by the U.S. Department of Health and Human Services under authority of section 673(2) of the Omnibus Budget Reconciliation Act of 1981 (95 Stat.
-357, 511) or such other measure that is adopted by the Secretary.
+(ii) Made by a low-income taxpayer, that is, an individual whose income falls at or below the dollar criteria established by the poverty guidelines updated annually in the Federal Register by the U.S. Department of Health and Human Services under authority of section 673(2) of the Omnibus Budget Reconciliation Act of 1981 (95 Stat.
+357, 511) or such other measure that is adopted by the Secretary; or

+(iii) Made by a low-income taxpayer, as described in section 7122(c)(3) of the Internal Revenue Code, and submitted after July 1, 2019.

-(2) The fee will be applied against the amount of the offer, unless the taxpayer requests that it be refunded, if the offer is -
+(2) The fee will be applied against the amount of the offer, unless the taxpayer requests that it be refunded, if the offer is—

 (i) Accepted to promote effective tax administration pursuant to § 301.7122-1(b)(3) of this chapter; or